To obtain a Harassment Restraining Order (HRO), you need to file a Petition and Affidavit with the Crow Wing County Court Administration office.

-Harassment Restraining Orders differ from Orders for Protection.
 Harassment Restraining Orders involve parties who are not related or do not live in the same household.
-Orders for Protections involve family members or members of a significant relationship.
-If you have any additional questions regarding the differences in these 2 orders, please refer to our page on Orders for Protection.
+Orders for Protection involve family members or members of a significant relationship.
+If you have any additional questions regarding the differences of these two orders, please contact Court Administration.

 Harassment Restraining Order Process